sd8295642/Project-1/README.md

 Acceptance Criteria
 WHEN I open the webpage
-THEN I see a number of cards containing information about things to do in a given Texas destination WHEN I click on "Plan a Trip" in the navigation bar THEN I can enter my trip name, destination, and planned dates in a modal form WHEN I save the trip form
+THEN I see a number of cards containing information about things to do in a given Texas destination   (the cards link to travel burea for the given location)
+WHEN I click on "Plan a Trip" in the navigation bar THEN I can enter my trip name, destination, and planned dates in a modal form WHEN I save the trip form